The Ultimate Guide to

 The EU enacted the General Data Protection Regulation, or GDPR, to protect their citizens’ data and give them the right to know what data providers collect about them.
 It also lays out strict rules for reporting breaches and how to store and protect data.

 Any business with customers who are citizens of a European Union country is subject to GDPR, and the GDPR is one of the harsher regulations in terms of punishment.
-It allows for a tiered approach based on the seriousness of the violation, with the maximum penalty being 4% of annual global turnover or €20 Million—whichever is greater.
+It allows for a tiered approach based on the seriousness of the violation, with the maximum penalty being fines up to €20 million or 4% of their worldwide annual revenue for the prior financial year — whichever is greater.

-The General Data Protection Regulation, or GDPR, is one of the strictest privacy laws in the world, requiring organizations inside and outside of Europe to secure the personal identifiable information (PII) of European Union (EU) citizens collected, processed, or stored by the organization.
+The General Data Protection Regulation, or GDPR, is one of the strictest privacy laws in the world, requiring organizations inside and outside of Europe to secure the personal data of European Union (EU) citizens collected, processed, or stored by the organization.
 GDPR went into effect on May 25th, 2018, to safeguard EU citizens’ data and uphold the right to know exactly what data is collected by providers.
 GDPR also lays out strict rules for reporting breaches and how to store and protect data.

 Definition of Personal Data Under GDPR